Charles Leclair: I was hoping the rain would subside

 After the first pit stop, I had a good stretch, monitored the wear of the Hard tires in traffic, and then attacked when I was on an empty track.
 Before the rain, I was comfortably in third position, but then things got complicated.
 It was obvious that the old Hard lineup needed to be replaced with intermediate tires.
 Together with the team, we made the right decision – in the end I finished third!

-I’m happy to be on the podium, but the team needs to analyze what we can do better next time to be less vulnerable in a situation where we are in the lead.
-We have time before the next race where we will continue to attack. “
+I’m happy to be on the podium, but the team needs to analyze what we can do better next time to be less vulnerable in a situation where we are leading.
+We have time before the next race, where we will continue to attack. “

 Charles Leclair (15th): “Disappointing end to an incredibly positive race.
 I started well and played several positions – the situation looked promising and I continued to overtake.